2007 NASCAR Busch Series: Owner's Championship

 The Owner's Championship went to the No. 29 car of Richard Childress Racing driven by Scott Wimmer and Jeff Burton.
-This is currently only the second time in Busch Series history where the driver's and owner's points champions were different.
-The other instance also involved RCR and happened in 2003.
+This is the second time in Busch Series history where the driver's and owner's points champions were different.
+The previous instance also involved RCR and happened in 2003.
 Hendrick Motorsports driver Brian Vickers won the series points title as a driver, but RCR's No. 21 car earned more total points with Johnny Sauter and Kevin Harvick sharing the ride.
+It would happen several more times afterwards.